sftpplus/sftpplus-docker/README.rst

 An administrator account named ``admin`` with password ``pass`` is created by default.
-The administrative web-based interface runs on port 10020, you should access it through your browser at https://DOCKER_IP:10020.
+The administrative web-based interface runs on port 10020, you should access it through your browser at https://DOCKER_ADDRESS:10020.
 Make sure to update the default credentials before moving a SFTPPlus Docker image to production.

 For testing the services, a testing account named ``test_user`` with password ``test_password`` is created by default, but not enabled.
-To enable it, use the above administrative account to login through the administrative web-based interface and enable it in the ``Accounts`` section.
+To enable it, use the above administrative account to login through the administrative web-based interface, then edit it in the ``Accounts`` section.

 Pre-requisites